ssugar/Blog/_posts/Fabric/2024-07-16-UsingScikitLearnInFabric.md

 Open the new experiment that's been created in your workspace.
 Click on Save run as ML model
 ![saveMLModel]({{ site.baseurl }}/assets/images/Churn-saveMLModel.png)

-Click on "Select an existing ML model", select the fine_tuned folder, select the model you created and click Save.
+Click on "Select an existing ML model", select the model folder, select the model you created and click Save.
 ![existingMLModel]({{ site.baseurl }}/assets/images/Churn-existingMLModel.png)

 ## Load and Predict